 Aesthetic rhinoplasty can meet many needs.
 The shape of the nose can be changed depending on the thickness of the cartilage and skin.
 Often, a bump on the bridge is removed during rhinoplasty.
 Noses are typically made smaller, but occasionally, an overly small nose is enlarged.
 The bridge can also be narrowed or widened to create more pleasing proportions, and the tip can be manipulated in width, height, projection, angle, and many other attributes.

 Change in the Size or Shape of the Nostrils

 The nostrils can be made smaller in patients with excessively long, wide, or flaring nostrils.
 Overly arched nostrils can also be lowered.
-Whatever your need, Dr. Pontell can provide a customized solution for you.
+Whatever your need, Dr. Pontell can provide a customized facial plastic surgery plan for you.

 Why Choose Dr. Pontell For Rhinoplasty In Philadelphia?